DeviantCord/DeviantCord-Site/README.md

 # prod-deviantcord
-Prod-DeviantCord, is the project that houses the new DeviantCord 4 website, as well as the overhauled documentation.
+Prod-DeviantCord, is the project that houses the new DeviantCord 4 website.
+The site includes the Homepage for DeviantCord, the blog, and the overhauled documentation.

-The site will also house the blog for DeviantCord.
-The site is powered by the Docusaurus, and is served by a FastAPI server running uvicorn.
+The site is deployed on Platform.sh's US-4 GCP region powered by Docusarus and Yarn.

-Python is being used in the backend to allow for analytic tracking with Kafka, combined with InfluxDB for historical traffic tracking.
-The aim for Kafka is to track which pages are getting the most attention.

-Like prod-dls, this project is being hosted on Platform.sh to act as a test project utilizing Kafka that will be used in production.
-This project will eventually be using the Generic Container type.
+### Development Requirements

+- NodeJS 16
+- Yarn
+- Images should be in .svg if they are originally in that format.

+### Note:
+This repository is intended at some point to go opensource.
+Please be mindful of the commit history, this will actually go public.

+### Submitting New Pages
+A Markdown file will be created with steps on how to submit revisions to the new documentation or to submit new pages